kannikakabilar/ChatGPT-SmartChat/README.md

-# ChatGPT3-SmartChat
+# ChatGPT3: SmartChat
 Implementation of ChatGPT3: SmartChat using OpenAI's API.
-Information is sent and received using functions implemented in JavaScript with Node and Express used for backend and Vanilla used for frontend.
+Information is sent and received using functions implemented in JavaScript with Node and Express frameworks used for backend and Vanilla framework used for frontend.

 - The server communicates with the advanced GPT3 model API
 - Elegant User Interface that enhances the ChatGPT app